-The UCB Group endeavours to maximise the value from its products and their respective intellectual property by the active management of product life cycles.
+In addition to the research and development of new molecules, the UCB Group endeavours to maximise the value from its products and their respective intellectual property by the active management of product life cycles.
 The planning and timing of applications for new indications of products, broadening the patient base, and introducing products into new geographical areas, is managed centrally with the intention of bringing treatment benefits to patients with unmet medical needs, which is expected to result in commercial success for UCB products.